-Andrew Willins is a partner and Group Head of the Dispute Resolution department in the British Virgin Islands.
-He has over 15 years experience as an advocate, drawn from his time at the Chancery Bar in London and in the British Virgin Islands.
+Andrew Willins is a Partner and Group Head of the Dispute Resolution department in the British Virgin Islands.
+He has over 20 years experience as an advocate, drawn from his time at the Chancery Bar in London and, since 2008, in the British Virgin Islands.
 He has particular experience in insolvency litigation, shareholders´ disputes and in complex commercial litigation, including professional negligence and cross-border fraud and asset tracing claims.
-He appears regularly in the Commercial Division, before the High Court of the Eastern Caribbean Supreme Court, and has appeared on a number of occasions before the Court of Appeal, in both England and in the BVI, as sole advocate.

 Andrew is a member of the Chancery Bar Association, the Property Bar Association and INSOL International.
 He served as 2nd Vice President of the BVI Bar Association for two terms, between 2011 and 2013.